zahra-adeli/ct-free-pet-correction/README.md

-# ct-free-pet-correction
+# CT-Free Deep Learning-Based Attenuation and Scatter Correction for PET Imaging

-Implementation of deep learning pipelines for CT-free attenuation and scatter correction in PET imaging.
+##